esmerek/terrific-zebra-dadb5/content/pages/services.md

       Together we organize a powerful team.
 We establish guidance and the ideal environment to serve your needs in an iterative, value-oriented and continously improving way.

+      > If you adopt only one agile practice let it be retrospectives.
+      Everything else will follow.

+      tbd.
     type: section_content
   - title: Application Modernization
     section_id: services-application-modernization